fabio-ge/py_tutorials/README.md

 	main()
 ```
 If you try to run this code you will see that you win with a probability of 62, 63% in which of the 20 simulation.
 For each simulation you play 100000 games and the results are almost identical, so i can trust these results.
 This means that if you have to guess a number between 1 and 100, 6 is a good amount of trials.
 What if the game gives you only 5 trials.
 The beauty of this method is that, now, we can modify the constant  at the top of the program and immediately see the result.
 30% of success, in my opinion too low.
 So, let's try with 7.
 100% of success.
 Ok, in this case, is too much.
 So a perfect balance will be 6 trials.
-Remember that the assumption is that the player is using the best possible strategy to guess the number which is binary search.
+Remember that the assumption is that the player is using the best possible strategy to guess the number, which is binary search.
 Let's do a last experimentation: what if we modify the max number to be 128.
 The integer part of the base 2 logarithm of 128 is 7 and, if you run your simulations you see that you win 100 times out of 100.
 Why?
 The answer is simple: 128 is an exact power of 2.
 So the logarithm will be the exact number of times you have to divide the numbers until you reach the only possible solution.
+Except if yu guess before because the secret number is an exact division of a portion pf the left numbers.
 The things are different, for example, with the max number equals to 100 because the base 2 log of 100 is 6,64... which is rounded to 6 by the // python operator (an integer division).
 So the numbers of trials aren't enough to have a mathematical probability of the 100%.
 If this is a bug in your game and you have to calculate the number of trials in a different way or a reward to the smart enough player who choose, for the max, an exact power of two, is your decision.
 In my opinion, the only thing to say is this: "It's not a bug, it's a feature"

 <span id="complex"></span>
 ### **How much does it cost?
 Alghorithms complexity**

 What the hell is this section?
 It concerns a very important topic in computer science: performance, but don't be too scaried, is not a very formal approach.
 What is the complexity of an algorithm?
-The simpler way to explain is thinking how much time the algorithm need to run and how this time is related to the input of the algorithm.
-There are other measures of the complexity (space is an example), but for our purposes we limit our consideration to the time complexity.
+The simpler way to explain is thinking how much time the algorithm needs to run and how this time is related to the input of the algorithm.
+There are other measures of the complexity (space is an example), but for our purposes we limit our considerations to time complexity.
 So the question of the questions: how do we measure this time complexity of an algorithm?

 <span id="compute"></span>
-#### **compute complexity**
+#### **Compute complexity**

-Let' s start with a simple statement: to compute the complexity of an algorithm we must count the numbers of operation the algorithm need to do to accomplish the task.
+Let' s start with a simple statement: to compute the complexity of an algorithm we must count the numbers of operations the algorithm need to do to accomplish the task.
 Yes but... what about the time?
 Is irrelevant.
 What?
 Yes, the only important thing is the number of operations.
-So let' s do an example: if we have an array and, for each element we print its value, we have an operation for every element of the array.
+So let' s do an example: if we have an array and, for each element we print the value, we have an operation for every element of the array.
 With an array of n elements we have n operations, k with an array of k elements.
 The important thing is that, if you increase the size of your input, the time of the array will increase in a linear proportional way.
 So doubling the size of the array will result in a double time to finish.
-To be just a little bit more formal we can say that the time complexity of the algorithm is n (is linear) and we write     O(n), read as big o of n.
+To be just a little bit more formal we can say that the time complexity of the algorithm is n (is linear) and we write **O(n)**, read as big o of n.
-What if i tell you that the difference between linear search and binary search is that, if i double the input, one doubles its time complexity while the other increment by one the number of operations, so that this size increasing is almost irrelevant.
+What if I tell you that the difference between linear search and binary search is that, if I double the input, linear search doubles its time complexity while the other increment by one the number of operations, so that for the last doubling the size of the input is almost irrelevant.

 <span id="diff"></span>
 #### **Differences between linear search and binary search**
- Yes, this is precisely our difference: linear search is O(n), while binary search is O(log n).
+ Yes, this is precisely our difference: linear search is **O(n)**, while binary search is **O(log n)**.
- Let' s do an example: imagine you write an algorithm that search is a friend is present in the facebook archive.
+ Let' s do an example: imagine you write an algorithm that searchs if a friend is present in the facebook archive.
 To search for your friend you use linear search.
-Facebook, now at the very beginning of its life, is composed of 100 users.
+Facebook, now, at the very beginning of its life, is composed of 100 users.
 You need to do, in the worst case (if your friend is the last or if is not present), 100 operations.
 If the pc you use has the capability to do 1000 operations in a second, your algorithm will spend a tenth of a second to give you the answer.
 If your implementation change, and you switch to binary search, the number of operations become 7, and the time is now, for sake of semplicity, a thousandth of second, so 100 times smaller.
  Now you think carefully about this and because linear search is really easy to implement and not error prone as binary search is, you decide to keep the one with the linear search implementation.
- The difference between the tow is really not that big.
+ The difference between the two is really not that big.
- A year later you want to repeat this search: maybe my friend has subscribed facebook now.
+ A year later you want to repeat this search: maybe my friend has subscribed to facebook now.
 The users, now, are a million.
  Wow, a huge increase.
 So my algorithm need a million/1000 seconds.
 To have an answer i have to wait for 17 minutes.
 With binary search, the number of operations needed are log2(1000000) = 19, so we are still under a second.
  The point is that, for small numbers, the two algorithms are both good, but for big numbers there's a huge difference.
-The other key point is this: with 100 users the difference between the tow is 1 to 100.
+The other key point is this: with 100 users the difference between the two is 1 to 100, in terms of time.
- But with a million users the difference has no more this proportion.
-Is more 1000000 to 1.
-So the performance ratio between the two algorithm is not constant, increase as the input number become bigger.
+ But with a million users the difference has a proportion like 1000000 to 1.
+So the performance ratio between the two algorithm is not constant, increase as the input becomes bigger.
+ In my opinion these are the main considerations about time complexity, but obviously this isn't a very formal and detailed introduction.To Have better and really clear explanations you can read [1](#one) or [3](#three).

  <span id="order"></span>

  ### **The importance of being ordered**

  Now, considering that this is a free digression on topics related to our simple game implementation in python, i think it's time to consider a very important one: order.
-All discussions made until now, and even our game, is based on the fact that the number i'm searching for is in an ordered list of numbers.
+All discussions until now, and even our game, are based on the fact that the number I'm searching for is in an ordered list of numbers.
 The dictionary can be searched in an effective way because is ordered: but what about an unordered list of things?
 Well, you simply can't make a good search.
-You have to deal with the one by one kind of searching we told speaking of linear search.
+You have to deal with the "one by one" kind of searching we told speaking of linear search.
  Don't be too desperate because there's a family of useful algorithms with the purpose of ordering a list of things, given an ordering criterium.
  The simplest one is the <.
 A number a is before a number b if a < b.
 That's all.
  We stick with this, but other criteria, like lexycographical, are possible.

 <span id="sort"></span>
  #### **Sorting algorithms**
-As we told few lines ago there are a bunch of algorithms to make order in an unordered collections of any kind of types.
+As we told few lines ago there are a bunch of algorithms to make order in an unordered collection of any kind.
 The classic example is an array of unordered integers.
 A good one would be [1,7,3,2,9,4,10,5].
 A sorting algorithm will receive this array or list as argument and will return a new array [1,2,3,4,5,7,9,10]
 Sorting algorithms are perhaps the most classical example in the realm of algorithms and there are really a lot of this kind.
 To mention only a few: bubble sort, selection sort, insertion sort,merge sort, quick sort, heap sort.
-There are difference between them, tipically related to the time complexity (the big O thing), so one is better than others.
+There are difference between them, tipically related to the time complexity (the big O thing), so one is better than another.
 Bubble sort has a complexity of O(n^2), so is not a suitable choice if you must order a big array.
 In this case may be merge sort is a better choice.
 In addition some implementations are clearer and more straightforward than others.
-So, to keep things simple, i chose 2 algorithms of different time complexity and with an easy implementation: selection sort and quick sort.
+So, to keep things simple, I choose 2 algorithms of different time complexity and with an easy implementation: selection sort and quick sort.
 Let's begin with the first one.